disponible únicamente en inglés

 As a raw water provider, SRP delivers nonpotable water to municipal water providers and treatment plants.
 Municipal water providers treat the water to meet drinking water quality standards before delivering it to end users.

-SRP proactively tracks activities related to emerging contaminants, including the EPA’s actions to set national drinking water standards for PFAS, and supports efforts to better understand impacts to the Valley’s drinking water supply and treatment options.
+SRP proactively tracks activities related to emerging contaminants and supports efforts to better understand impacts to the Valley’s drinking water supply and treatment options.

 For more information: